- Your Films

 The submissions on our server can only be viewed in Schull, they will not be on the internet for the whole world to see.
 If you scroll through our website now you will not be able to access any films, but once you are in Schull and only on the Main Street, a separate page will appear and you will be able to view the films.

-Now 6 years later the hotel has reopened and we have it back as a screening venue.
+The hotel has reopened and we have it back as a screening venue.
 However, in order for us to give filmmakers the chance to have their films seen by as many people as possible, as we assume that is why filmmakers create their work, and to have multiple viewings in unique cinemas, Distributed Cinemas has become our calling card.
 Visitors love the concept and return year after year.